prayagpro/Insta-Automator/README.md

 ⚠️ Disclaimer

 This project is for educational purposes only.
 Automating Instagram actions may violate Instagram’s terms of service and result in account suspension or bans.

-Feel free to copy and paste this into your README.md file on GitHub!